 If you feel you know exactly what to do to lose weight, but just can’t seem to get yourself motivated to lose weight over 50, this is the post for you.

-Perhaps like many women I work within the Stress Less Weight Mastery you’ve:
+Perhaps like many women I work within the Courage to Trust Method you’ve:

 - Tried every restrictive diet under the sun only to struggle with overeating

 - Taken various supplements and prescriptions aimed at weight loss